 Total hours: 70

 Students will work in our clinic serving our local community.
 Students will provide full session massages in a clinic setting.
-The class will prepare students to make the transition from student to professional massage therapist.
-Service delivery protocols including ethics, treatment design and record keeping are practices.
-Students are required to work a minimum of 6 hours per week in the clinic.
-Total hours are 34, 2 hours ethics and 32 hours of application.
+This clinic class will prepare students to make the transition from student to professional massage therapist.
+Service delivery protocols including ethics, treatment design and record keeping are practiced.
+The class includes 6 Massage and Bodywork and Bodywork Application, 15 Adapting Sessions for Clients, 5 Career Development.

 Elective Training